buttplugio/buttplug-developer-guide/developer-guide/intro/buttplug-ethics.md

 One would normally expect something called a "Developer Guide" to mainly cover technical matters related to a certain technology a developer wants to use.
 While this document spends most of its words on that, we'd also like to start with a discussion of the ethics of writing and distributing free, open source software (FOSS) that deals with sex.
 Software ethics in general is an especially complex and difficult topic, and as Buttplug deals with sexual contexts, it cannot really stand apart from the human-focused portion of its use, unless computers somehow start fucking too.

 If you want to build software for someone to have sex with, you're taking on some responsibilities whether you like it or not.
+Even if our libraries are defect free (which they won't be) and your applications or patches are perfect (which they won't be), there are still many issues of social context to cover from the usage of the library.
 We can't force you to read this section, but it's good information to be aware of so you're not caught off-guard by what your creation may enact upon the world.

 However, if you're curious about how we deal with developing this project, are worried about feeling safe while using it, or want to know what responsibilities come with building software with Buttplug, this section is for you.